edm00se/blog/_posts/2014-09-03-fixing-dojo-161-in-domino-853.md

 comments: true
 share: true
 ---
+#### CLARIFICATION
+This all stems form an issue with Dojo less than 1.6.2 in Chrome 29 and any browser that used the same child node reference.
+This post specifically covers how to fix this (as it occurs with Domino 8.5.3) and get one of the most popular web standards compliant browsers back in the game with Domino and the ExtLib/UP1 controls.

 ### Fixing Dojo 1.6.1 in Domino 8.5.3
 I ran into a situation recently that required a bit of determination to fix.
 The BLUF: my implementation of the [Dojo Enhanced DataGrid was breaking when applying the dojox.grid.enhanced.plugins.Filter](http://xcellerant.net/2013/05/01/dojo-data-grid-part-14-enhanced-filtering-with-no-coding/comment-page-1/#comment-2498) due to an issue with the Dojo queries [of elements rooted at the specified element](http://dojotoolkit.org/reference-guide/1.6/dojo/query.html#queries-rooted-at-a-given-element).
 For example: